Major Gifts Series Part 1: Defining A Major Gift

 Since major gifts consist of large sums of money, they are relatively rare.
 However, they can have a huge positive impact on an organization.
 The right major gift could give your entire organization the breathing room it needs to accomplish its mission.

 This is not to say smaller gifts are not important.
-Many organizations depend on small donations and volunteer hours from a large pool of donors.
+Many organizations depend on small donations from a large pool of donors.
 However, did you know 88% of donations come from just 12% of a typical organization’s donors?
 If you’re going to find a major gift donor anywhere, you will probably find them in that 12%.
 But to find them, you’ll need the right tools and strategy.

 Anatomy of a Major Gift Donor